ggonnella/gfapy/doc/tutorial/gfa.rst

    >>> str(gfa1.line('1'))
    'S\t1\t*'

+The GFA2 specification prescribes the exact namespace for the identifier (segments, paths, sets, edges and gaps identifier share the same namespace).
-The list of all identifier can be retrieved using the :attr:`~gfapy.lines.collections.Collections.names` property; for the identifiers of a single line type, a property is available, named after the record type in singular, with a ``_names``
+The content of this namespace can be retrieved using the :attr:`~gfapy.lines.collections.Collections.names` property.
-suffix:
-:attr:`~gfapy.lines.collections.Collections.segment_names`,
-:attr:`~gfapy.lines.collections.Collections.edge_names`,
-:attr:`~gfapy.lines.collections.Collections.gap_names`,
+The identifiers of single line types can be retrieved using the properties :attr:`~gfapy.lines.collections.Collections.segment_names`, :attr:`~gfapy.lines.collections.Collections.edge_names`, :attr:`~gfapy.lines.collections.Collections.gap_names`,